nus-cs2103-AY2223S1/ip/docs/README.md

 ### `todo` - Creates a new todo task

-Example of usage:
+Creates a new todo task with a given description.
+Description cannot be empty

+Format:

 `todo <description>`

-Expected outcome:

-Creates a new todo
+Examples:

+* `todo ip project`
+* `todo watch football`

 ### `deadline` - Creates a new deadline task

-Example of usage:

-`deadline <description> /by <date>`

-Expected outcome:

-Creates a new deadline
+Creates a new deadline task with a given description and deadline.
+Description and deadline cannot be empty.
+If deadline provided is of the following formats:

+* yyyy-mm-dd HHmm
+* dd-mm-yyyy HHmm
+* yyyy-mm-dd
+* dd-mm-yyyy

+Duke will help you to convert it into a dd-MM-yyyy format

+Format:

+`deadline <description> /by <deadline>`

+Examples:

+* `deadline ip project /by 18-09-2022 2359`
+* `deadline ip peer evaluation /by 2022-10-08 2359`

 ### `event` - Creates a new event task

-Example of usage:
+Creates a new event task with a given description and place.
+Description and place cannot be empty.

+Format:

 `event <description> /at <place>`

-Expected outcome:

-Creates a new event
+Examples:

+* `event CS2102 exam /at mpsh2A`

 ### `list` - List all tasks

-Example of usage:
+Duke will display a list of tasks previously created

+Format:

 `list`

-Expected outcome:

-Duke will display a list of tasks previously created

 ### `find` - Find tasks matching the query

-Example of usage:
+Duke will display a list of tasks matching the query (case-sensitive)

+Format:

 `find <query>`

-Expected outcome:

-Duke will display a list of tasks matching the query (case-sensitive)
+Examples:

+* `find exam`
+* `find`

 ### `mark` - Mark a task as completed

-Example of usage:
+Mark the task at the given index in the **full list of tasks** as completed.
+Index provided must be valid.
+If more than one valid index is provided.
+Duke will only mark the task at the first index provided.

+Format:

 `mark <index>`

-Expected outcome:

-Mark a task as completed
+Examples:

+* `mark 1`

 ### `unmark` - Mark a task as incomplete

-Example of usage:
+Mark the task at the given index in the **full list of tasks** as incomplete.
+Index provided must be valid.
+If more than one valid index is provided.
+Duke will only unmark the task at the first index provided.

+Format:

-`mark <index>`
+`unmark <index>`

-Expected outcome:

-Unmark a completed task
+Examples:

+* `unmark 1`

 ### `remove` / `delete` - Delete a task from Duke

-Example of usage:
+Delete a task from Duke at the given index in the **full list of tasks**.
+Index provided must be valid.
+If more than one valid index is provided.
+Duke will only delet the task at the first index provided.

+Format:

 `remove <index>`
 `delete <index>`

-Expected outcome:

-Delete a task from Duke
+Examples:

+* `remove 1`
+* `delete 2`

 ### `update` - Update a task description

-Example of usage:
+Update the description of a task the given index in the **full list of tasks**.
+Index provided must be valid.
+New description of task cannot be empty.

+Format:

 `update <index> <new description>`

-Expected outcome:

-Update the description of a task
+Examples:
+* `update 1 watch united vs city`
+* `update 3 cs2102 exam /at mpsh2B`

 ### `quit` / `exit` / `bye` - Quit the application

-Example of usage:
+Quit the application

+Format:
 `quit`
 `exit`
 `bye`

-Expected outcome:

-Quit the application